-Preschool, Synagogue and Temple Staff
+Preschool and Temple Emanuel Staff

 Chen (Hannah) Greenberg: Director